What is an IDE?

 Frequent problems

-If you used IDEs before, you probably faced at least some of the following:
+If you used IDEs before, you probably faced at least some of the following problems:

 One of the biggest disadvantages of IDEs